Home » Blog » Governance Automation: Control processes securely and efficiently

 Through regular audits and automatically generated reports, IT admins gain detailed insights into the use and security of Microsoft 365.

-How to implement Governance Automation?
+How to implement governance automation?

 The native functions of Microsoft 365 are often limited and require manual intervention to ensure Microsoft 365 and Microsoft Teams governance.
 Automated solutions such as Teams Manager and External User Manager offer more comprehensive support here.